AdobeDocs/experience-manager-assets-essentials.en/help/my-workspace.md

 ---
-title: My Workspace for Assets Essentials
+title: My Workspace for Assets
-description: My Workspace provides a one-stop solution to provide quick access to the various options spread across the Assets Essentials user interface.
+description: My Workspace is a page that provides customizable visual modules for convenient access to key areas of the Assets user interface and information that is most relevant to the user.
 ---
-# My Workspace for Assets Essentials {#my-workspace}
+# My Workspace for Assets {#my-workspace}

-Assets Essentials provides a customized workspace for you, which serves as a one-stop solution to provide a quick overview of your work with assets and to give access to key actions.
-Faster access to these options increases the content velocity and efficiency of your projects.
+Assets now provides a customizable workspace for you, which serves as a one-stop solution to provide an overview of your work items and to give quick access to key workflows.
+With more convenient access to these options users can their efficiency and content velocity.

 You can access My Workspace by clicking **[!UICONTROL My Workspace]** from the items available in the left navigation pane.
-My Workspace comprises the New features coming soon, Insights, Tasks, and Content widgets.
-Insights widget is visible only if you are an administrator.
-You can configure how these widgets are displayed in your Workspace based on your preference.
+My Workspace includes a variety of widgets that show New features coming soon, Insights, Tasks, and Content widgets (NOTE: Insights is only visible to administrators).
+You can configure how these widgets are displayed in your Workspace based on your preferences.

 **New features coming soon**

-Highlights upcoming features for Assets Essentials.
+Highlights upcoming features for Assets.

 ![New features coming soon in Workspace](assets/new-features.png)

 **Insights**

-Administrators can view a summary of the number of downloads and uploads performed on the Assets Essentials deployment during the last 30 days.
-You can click **[!UICONTROL View all]** to quickly navigate to the detailed download and upload graphs.
+Administrators can view a summary of the number of downloads and uploads performed on the Assets environment during the last 30 days.
+You can click **[!UICONTROL View all]** to quickly navigate to the Insights page for more detailed dashboards.

 ![Insights in Workspace](assets/insights.png)